ku1ik/rainbow/README.markdown

 This way of using Rainbow is not recommended though as it pollutes String's public interface with methods that are presentation specific.

-NOTE: the mixing doesn't include shortcut methods for changing text color, you should use "string".color(:blue) instead of "string".blue
+NOTE: the mixin doesn't include shortcut methods for changing text color, you should use "string".color(:blue) instead of "string".blue

 NOTE: the mixin is included in String by default in rainbow 1.x versions.